 Viable charging schemes can be constructed by using one or more of the charge elements described in clause 5.2.

-• The session set-up charge element (SDP, NSIS, QoS capability of CPE) and the session set-up attempt charge (if applicable) element can be applied to any session, regardless of its traffic descriptor declared by user or QoS class.
+• The session set-up charge element (SDP, QoS capability of CPE) and the session set-up attempt charge (if applicable) element can be applied to any session, regardless of its traffic descriptor declared by user or QoS class.

 • The session modification charge element and the session modification attempt charge element can be applied to any session for which in-session modification of the session parameters has been specified (if applicable).